Citrine & Topaz Chicklet Necklace

 15 7/8" x 1/4"

-This citrine and topaz necklace from the 1920s has faceted, square-cut stones set in silver-tone frames.
+This citrine and topaz necklace from the 1920s has faceted, square-cut glass stones set in silver-tone frames.
 The shape and construction of the piece is known today as a chicklet necklace.
 When it was made, it was called a channel necklace.
 The alternating warm shades make this piece very wearable with a variety of colors.
 Another great Art Deco necklace from my personal collection.
 See my favorite model wearing this piece in this blog post.
 Scroll down to see citrine and topaz pieces to wear with this jewel.